pwrtelegram/pwrtelegram/README.md

 * Downloading of files up to 1.5 GB in size
 * Anonymous file storage (the URL of downloaded files does not contain your bot's token)
 * Uploading of files up to 1.5 GB in size
-* Uploading of files using an url
+* Uploading of files using an URL
+* Reuploading of files using a file ID and different file type or file name.
-* Uploading of any file/url with automagical type recognition
+* Uploading of any file/URL/file ID with automagical type recognition
-* Optional automagical metadata recognition of sent files/URLs.
+* Optional automagical metadata recognition of sent files/URLs/file IDs.
 * Deleting of text messages sent from the bot
 * [You tell me!](https://telegram.me/danogentili)